Social anxiety is no fun but there is hope. There are things you can do to get you through social situations, like:

 Shy people usually hate when the attention is on them.
 So, ironically, when they make a blunder, they’ll draw attention to their embarrassment (and themselves), which makes others uncomfortable.

 Remember, everyone makes gaffes and some embarrassing moments can even be used to your advantage socially—if you don’t take yourself too seriously.

 From now on, think of most gaffes (or things that play in your head as embarrassing), as opportunities.
 Take a curious or humorous approach instead of trying to be the person with all the answers.
 If you botch the pronunciation of Balmain, don’t carry on as if no one noticed or get embarrassed.
 Use it to your advantage and admit your mistake.
 Simply laugh it off and ask, “How do you pronounce Balmain?”
 Or ask, “Did I pronounce that right?”

 If you say right when you meant left, lighten the mood by saying, “I meant my other right.”

 Studies show that people like people who dress like them.
 Other studies show the clothes you wear affect how you perform.
 So if you think about it: dressing well is a no-brainer!
 Once you look the part, there will be one less thing on your mind to feel self-conscious about.

 How can you tell whether these habits are working and if you’re becoming more engaging?
-It’s simple.

 You can tell your efforts are working when you don’t feel the need to try so hard.
 Your smile will feel more natural.
 You’ll ask more interesting questions and won’t feel the need to interrupt others to make your point.

-Christine is a lifestyle coach living in Los Angeles.
-Using systems, routines, and some psychological trickery, she can help almost anyone hack their mind and life for greater productivity.
-Email email@example.com to find out if she's available for one-on-one work.
+Christine is a Life Strategist living in Los Angeles.
+Using systems, routines, and personalized methods, she can help almost anyone hack their mind and life for more joy and greater productivity.